support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 On the Left, Sumantra Returns to Ayodhya and Enters the Palace to Give Rama's Last Message to the King, Who is Seated with Kausalya and Sumitra Beside Him.
 The King Falls in a Swoon and is Caught by Sumantra and the Queens by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 British Library, London, UK / Bridgeman Images